Golden Retriever Guide: A-Z Canine Breed Information

 - Average life span of 10 to 12 years

-Their coats are dense and water resistant and can be wavy or straight.
-Their coloring can range from a light, creamy golden to a dark, coppery golden.
+- Coloring can range from a light, creamy golden to a dark, coppery golden

 They are incredibly eager to please, so time spent in the company of their families is where the Golden thrives.

 Goldens are a very adaptable breed and can live in almost any living situation, however, if they are not well exercised, or well trained, they can start to exhibit traits that are not common to typical Golden Retriever characteristics.